Spark Plug recommendations for S3 8P 2.0T (OEM & modified)

 Iridium plugs have a slower wearing tip, and can in some applications take more abuse than it's platinum cousin.
 Some manufacturers claim that due to conductivity of material and strength they will show better wear rates, stronger sparks, and put less strain on the coil packs, but what's important in modified applications is consistency of performance, and durability due to increased intensity of operating parameters.

-In some respects the platinum plug is a better plug for day to day use as it's ground is better protected with it's copper core than the BKR plug, but for outright strength and durability the BKR plug is likely to be the overall best choice as in extreme conditions it's less likely to drop a tip, however it will not run as smoothly as a copper core plug so is not the recommended plug for fast road use.
+In some respects the platinum plug is the better plug for day to day use as it's ground is better protected with it's copper core than the BKR plug.
+For racing / track application and outright durability the BKR plug is the overall best choice as in extreme conditions it's less likely to drop a tip, however it will not run as smoothly as a copper core plug so is not the recommended plug for fast road use.

 5) Why go a stage cooler?